rosyteran/Diabetes-detection-app/README.md

 - Pregnancies
 - Insulin Level
 - Age
+- BMI
+- Blood Pressure
-- BMI.</br>
+- Sugar Level.</br>
 The data set that has used in this project has taken from the [kaggle](https://www.kaggle.com/) .
 "This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
-Several constraints were placed on the selection of these instances from a larger database.
-In particular, all patients here are females at least 21 years old of Pima Indian heritage." and used a simple [random forest classifier](https://en.wikipedia.org/wiki/Random_forest).
+The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.I've used a simple [random forest classifier](https://en.wikipedia.org/wiki/Random_forest) to predict the outcome.

 ### Motivation